Je5ter/World-of-Battleship/README.md

 This is an **Open-source** project.

 ## About the game
-This game is a school porject so it's not totally finished and will certainly not receive any update.
+This game is a school project so it's not totally finished and will certainly not receive any update.
 We share our work for non-commercial purposes.
-The video used in this game belongs to Wargaming.net.
+The video and the logo used in this game belongs to Wargaming.net.
 All the rights come back to them.
 If you are the owner of this content, please contact me.